isaacwashere/curtiss-annotation-nomenclature/README.md

 **Philosophy/Logic**: `TH` _(ThoughtExperiment)_, `CT` _(Critique)_

 ...and many more!
-Use `getAllCurtissAnnotationNomenclatureCodes()` to see all 100 codes or refer to the [Official CAN Guide](https://github.com/isaacwashere/curtiss-annotation-nomenclature-documentation/blob/main/CAN_Guide.pdf).
+Use `getAllCurtissAnnotationNomenclatureCodes()` to see all 100 codes or refer to the [Official CAN Guide PDF](https://curtiss-annotation-nomenclature.org/guide).

 ---